powersj/powersj.io/content/post/raspbian-edit-image.md

 sudo apt install -y binfmt-support qemu qemu-user-static
 ```

-Next, the [latest Raspbian images](https://www.raspberrypi.org/downloads/raspbian/) are available on the RaspberryPi website.
-I use the Lite image as I have no need for any desktop enviornment and prefer the lighter image.
+Next, the [latest Raspbian images](https://www.raspberrypi.org/downloads/raspbian/) are available on the Raspberry Pi website.
+I use the Lite image as I have no need for any desktop environment and prefer the lighter image.

 ```shell
 $ wget -O raspbian.gz https://downloads.raspberrypi.org/raspbian_lite_latest